GoogleCloudPlatform/marketplace-tools/docs/terraform-k8s-app/guide.md

 # push to AR, under [your-repo]
 helm push travel-agent-chart-1.0.tgz oci://us-docker.pkg.dev/[your-gcp-project-id]/[your-repo]
-# example
+# Example:
-helm push travel-agent-chart-1.0.tgz oci://us-docker.pkg.dev/acme-ai-studio/gcloud-marketplace-repo/
+# helm push travel-agent-chart-1.0.tgz oci://us-docker.pkg.dev/acme-ai-studio/gcloud-marketplace-repo/

 # this will push the travel-agent-chart to the repo, also add a tag 1.0
 # the 1.0 tag is from the version in Chart.yaml